Skip to main content Skip to secondary navigation

 Vehicles:

-Contact your PPM, and have the vehicle delivered to the Fleet Garage.
+Contact your PPM, if vehicle is being disposed of outside normal Stanford processes (trade-in, remote location disposal etc...).
+All other questions can be directed to Surplus.
 PMO and Surplus will work with Fleet on the appropriate handling of the vehicle disposition

 Toner:

-Surplus property only picks up unused toner.
-UG2 picks-up used toner from designated drop off locations.
+UG2 picks-up new/used toner from designated drop off locations.
 Most building's should have a drop off location for used toner cartridges.
-If you don’t have a drop-off location please reach out to Chris Craig at EH&S
+If you don’t have a drop-off location please reach out to Christopher Craig at EH&S

 Off-Site Assets: